 Introduction

-Smithy is a protocol-agnostic interface definition language (IDL) developed by AWS.
-You describe your API once — operations, input/output shapes, and traits — and tooling generates clients, servers, and documentation for any target language or protocol.
-It is the IDL behind AWS’s public APIs and has first-class code generators for Java, Kotlin, TypeScript, Python, Rust, Swift, Go, Scala, Ruby, and now C#.
+Smithy is an interface definition language (IDL) developed by AWS for describing services.
+A Smithy model defines an API’s operations, input and output shapes, errors, and traits.
+Tooling can then use that model to generate clients, servers, documentation, and protocol-specific bindings.
+Smithy is used for AWS public APIs and has generators for Java, Kotlin, TypeScript, Python, Rust, Swift, Go, Scala, Ruby, and now C#.

 Why Smithy?

 - Protocol agnostic.
-The same service definition can be exposed over REST, JSON-RPC, gRPC, or CBOR — you choose at the protocol trait, not in application code.
+The service definition is separate from the wire protocol.
+The same model can be exposed over REST, JSON-RPC, gRPC, RPC v2 CBOR, or another protocol supported by your tooling.

-- Rich trait system.
-HTTP bindings, auth, pagination, retries, and more are expressed as first-class traits on the model, not scattered across hand-written glue code.
+- Trait system.
+HTTP bindings, auth, pagination, retries, validation, and documentation are represented as traits on the model, so important API behavior stays close to the shapes and operations it describes.

 What NSmithy Does

-- Typed C# records for all shapes (structures, unions, enums).
+- C# records for all shapes (structures, unions, enums).

 - Typed async client interfaces and implementations per service.

-- ASP.NET Core handler interfaces and routing adapters per service.
+- ASP.NET Core minimal API handler interfaces and routing adapters per service.

 See the Quick Start to build your first service.